 Aerobic activities help strengthen your heart so that it can pump more oxygen in your body.
 Doing cardio exercise, such as running and biking, teaches your heart to pump even more efficiently the rest of the time.

 If you’re engaging in vigorous running or biking, you may need to limit your activities to no more than 60 minutes a day.
-According to an overview of multiple studies, vigorous exercise more than 5 hours a week, or 60 minutes a day, can actually begin to have a negative effect on your cardiovascular health.
+According to an , vigorous exercise more than 5 hours a week, or 60 minutes a day, can actually begin to have a negative effect on your cardiovascular health.

 The number of calories you burn in either exercise depends on the intensity and length of time you do it.